3.14 Provision, contingent liabilities and contingent assets

 Interest rate risk: A fall in the discount rate which is linked to the G.Sec.
 Rate will increase the present value of the liability requiring higher provision.
 A fall in the discount rate generally increases the mark to market value of the assets depending on the duration of asset.

-Salary risk: The present value of the defined benefit plan liability is calculated by reference to the future salaries of members.
-As such, an increase in the salary of the members more than assumed level will increase the plan’s liability.
+Salary Risk: The present value of the defined benefit plan liability is calculated by reference to the future salaries of members.
+As such, an increase in the salary of the members more than assumed level will increase the plan's liability.

-Investment risk: The present value of the defined benefit plan liability is calculated using a discount rate which is determined by reference to market yields at the end of the reporting period on government bonds.
+Investment Risk: The present value of the defined benefit plan liability is calculated using a discount rate which is determined by reference to market yields at the end of the reporting period on government bonds.
 If the return on plan asset is below this rate, it will create a plan deficit.
 Currently, for the plan in India, it has a relatively balanced mix of investments in government securities, and other debt instruments.

-Asset liability matching risk: The plan faces the ALM risk as to the matching cash flow.
+Asset Liability Matching Risk: The plan faces the ALM risk as to the matching cash flow.
 Since the plan is invested in lines of Rule 101 of Income Tax Rules, 1962, this generally reduces ALM risk.

 Mortality risk: Since the benefits under the plan is not payable for life time and payable till retirement age only, plan does not have any longevity risk.

-Concentration risk: Plan is having a concentration risk as all the assets are invested with the insurance Company and a default will wipe out all the assets.
+Concentration Risk: Plan is having a concentration risk as all the assets are invested with the insurance Company and a default will wipe out all the assets.
 Although probability of this is very less as insurance companies have to follow regulatory guidelines.

-Para 139 ©Characteristics of defined benefit plans
+Para 139 (c) Characteristics of defined benefit plans

 During the year there we no plan amendements, curtailments & settlements.